Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 If you want to add the upload button somewhere else on the page (e.g. to a table footer alongside a download button, specify the element selector here.

+**useLocalFormPaths**

+Set this option to TRUE to enable using the path to a form on the local website for the edit button path, instead of the path specified by `editPath`, but only if the record is from the local website and it has an input_form value saved.

 **verificationTemplates**

 Set to true to enable saving and loading templates for verification and redetermination comments.